Ця сторінка також доступна українською.

 Another missing-grave form is represented in Holocaust memorials erected at remote Jewish cemeteries, including many such monuments in Israel; often the grave contains soil or ash from the original mass grave site, as in the example shown here commemorating the lost Jewish community of Rohatyn in western Ukraine through its absence at the vast Kiryat Shaul Jewish cemetery in Israel.

-Although most of the monument types illustrated on this page derive their design motifs from historical and even ancient memorial styles, with a strong emphasis on architectural forms, a smaller number of extant monuments employ sculptural forms with more free forms, either as elements of a larger composition or as the core of the memorial.
+Although most of the monument types illustrated on this page derive their design motifs from historical and even ancient memorial styles, with a strong emphasis on architectural forms, a smaller number of extant monuments employ designs and shapes with more freely-sculpted forms, either as elements of a larger composition or as the core of the memorial.
 Art at sites of memory appeals to both designers and descendants as a medium which may transcend language, often helpful in western Ukraine where visitors come from a wide variety of ethnic and language groups.
 Two- and three-dimensional forms which interpret the Holocaust can speak directly to Jewish burial site visitors through pre-existing themes known within specific cultures, however these themes may be unknown to others and may become outmoded as “timeless” artistic conventions change, especially for figurative sculpture, even within a few decades.
 Project leaders for new monuments at Jewish burial sites in western Ukraine may benefit from reflecting on two large elevated memorial sculptures on the grounds of the mass grave in Dubăsari, Moldova (seen here): one is a common Soviet grouping of a soldier comforting children bringing flowers to a grave, the other is a draped female figure standing with open hands above a plaque which reads, “What for?”.

 An ohel is built over an individual grave or a set of graves in a Jewish cemetery to signify the importance of those buried underneath.
 Typically the grave is already marked by an ornate matzevah, but where the matzevah is missing often a grave-covering form and a plain stele are also built when the ohel is constructed.
 In most cases the ohel, which may be either an open frame with a simple roof or a small closed room or set of rooms, covers the grave of a tzadik or other important Hasidic rabbi.
 The built structure of the ohel provides surfaces for the display of plaques or signs which identify the honored person or family.
 As noted in case study 14 and the experts page on this website, there are several Jewish organizations active in western Ukraine which have built ohels in the region and across east-central Europe.
 The images shown here are only a fraction of the extant ohels in Ukraine.